Grahp/Website/pages/Onyx.md

 That means consecutive strokes in multi-stroke outlines are skeletonized.

 Take a word like "helmet".
 In Onyx, it's (only) outline is `HEL/PH-T`.
-Rather than `HEL/PHET` (orthographic) or `HEL/PHEUT` (phonetic), the vowel is dropped, and an unstressed vowel is implied.
+Rather than `HEL/PHET` (orthographic) or `HEL/PHEUT` (phonetic), the vowel is dropped, and the unstressed vowel is implied.

 What about a large word that you might not have ever seen before?
 Sound it out.

+What about a compound word you might not have ever seen before?
+Just sound it out.

-Take "internationalization".
-I use the write-out `EU/TPH-R/TPH/SH/TPH/L/STKPW-GS`, which is exactly how I pronounce the word.
-If you wanted, with very minimal effort, and remaining completely canon, you can split that into `+EUPBR/N/+SH-PBL/STKPW-GS`.
-Pretty cool stuff.
+Take "international".
+I use the write-out `EU/TPH-R/TPH/SH/TPH-L`, which is exactly how I pronounce the word (i ner na shuh nl).
+Perhaps you say "in ter", or "in tuh", whatever your pronunciation, it is supported.

-As for pros and cons, the downside of Onyx Splitting is that you can't use skeletons or the starter bank on it's own (no `TPH`, or `TR-RB`, et al.).
+As for pros and cons, the downside of Onyx Splitting is that you can't use skeletons or the starter bank on it's own (strokes like `TPH`, and `TR-RB`, are not allowed).

 The upside?
 You entirely remove word boundary conflicts.